VicV/vicv.github.comOLD/insight.md

 ## To begin:

+This is here to help anyone trying to understand the backbone boilerplate.
+By Victor Vucicevich

 It doesn't make much sense, but I will try to help as much as I can, because the tutorials and comments aren't much help at all.

 It won't help much that this document will become irrelevant to the actual application it is for, so as a starting point, download the backbone boilerplate from here: `http://backboneboilerplate.com/`